Murder of Sherri Rasmussen: Possibility of evidence tampering by police

 The typed record, largely a chronological record of detectives' actions called the "chrono", has its own oddities.
 Ruetten's last name is consistently spelled "Ruetter", suggesting a conscious effort rather than a onetime mistake, making it harder to find him should another investigator have sought to.
+Additionally Mayer’s last name is consistently spelled “Mager” in the chrono.
 The notes in the typed chrono do not, as they were required to, end with the initials of the recording detective, nor do they indicate who typed them.
 McGough also observes that the typed chrono uses the same spacing and typeface throughout, suggesting to him that it was typed in a single sitting by the same typist.
 During the 1990s, he notes, Lazarus, by then a detective, was twice assigned to Van Nuys, where the Rasmussen murder book was easily accessible in the detectives' office.
 Colleagues from that era recalled that Lazarus frequently volunteered to work the overnight shifts, when the detective at the division was unsupervised.
 There were few other officers on duty and not much need for her to go into the field.

 According to Ruetten and the Rasmussens, the chrono also does not record some aspects of the investigation they recall.
 Ruetten recalls that early on he was asked to take off his shirt to look for possible scratches, and photographed without it.
 This would suggest evidence that Sherri might have injured her attacker had been found, (Note: Lazarus's patrol partner in the days after the murder testified that while he did not recall seeing any visible injuries on her, he did not remember much specifically about working with her.) but this is not recorded in the chrono.
 There is also no record of a polygraph test Ruetten's sister-in-law says he later recalled being given the day after the crime.
 Her parents also recall Mayer mentioning Ruetten having taken one when they spoke to him two days later.
 The records do show that during a polygraph Ruetten was given two weeks later, he was very emotional and gave answers with "major discrepancies" but it was considered inconclusive.
 McGough questions why detectives found it necessary to give Ruetten another polygraph test at that point, since his alibi had been corroborated and they had, by then, apparently settled on the botched-burglary theory.